 They are similar to other predefined constants but as they change their values with the context, they are called magic constants.

-||Represents current line number where it is used.
+It returns the current line number of the file, where this constant is used.

-||Represents full path and file name of the file.
-If it is used inside an include, name of included file is returned.
+This magic constant returns the full path of the executed file, where the file is stored.
+If it is used inside the include, the name of the included file is returned.

-||Represents full directory path of the file.
-Equivalent to dirname(__file__).
-It does not have a trailing slash unless it is a root directory.
-It also resolves symbolic link.
+It returns the full directory path of the executed file.
+The path returned by this magic constant is equivalent to dirname(__FILE__).
+This magic constant does not have a trailing slash unless it is a root directory.

-It returns the name of the class method where it is used.
-The method name is returned as it was declared.
+It returns the name of the class method where this magic constant is included.
+The method name is returned the same as it was declared.

 It returns the current namespace where it is used.

 This magic constant does not start and end with the double underscore (__).
 It returns the fully qualified name of the ClassName.
 ClassName::class is added in PHP 5.5.0.
 It is useful with namespaced classes.